DSL7f/DSL-Chatbot/README.md

      OPENROUTER_API_KEY = "sk-or-v1-your-api-key-here"
      ```
    - Make sure to include the quotes around your API key
-   - The format must be exactly as shown above (with spaces around the equals sign)
    - Click "Save" to store your secret

 5. Deploy the app by clicking "Deploy!"